saalfeldlab/hot-knife/README.md

 Transformations are stored as scaled inverse coordinate lookup tables at double (float64) precision.
 Memory layout is row-major.
 The fastest running dimension is the dimension index, i.e. a 2-dimensional lookup field for a 200px(width) * 100px(height) image is a tensor of 200 * 100 * 2 elements ([2, 100, 200] for NumPy or HDF5).  **TODO:** Since coordinate lookups are typically done for all dimensions simultaneously, this layout is not CPU cache efficient and should be replaced by dimension index being the slowest running dimension.

-In N5, vector attributes are stored as column-major arrays which is nice for ImgLib2 and Vigra.
-In HDF5, vector attributes are stored as row-major arrays which is nice for NumPy.  **TODO:** This is stupid because the lookup table itself is always column-major, i.e. the x-coordinate lookup is the first slice, the y-coordinate lookup is the second slice, ...
-Turning the vectors around in HDF5 does not help but adds unnecessary confusion.
+Vector attributes are stored as column-major arrays (i.e. (x,y,z), not (z,y,x)) which is nice for ImgLib2 and Vigra.
+The transformation lookup table itself is also column-major, i.e. the x-coordinate lookup is the first slice, the y-coordinate lookup is the second slice, ...

 Each transformation has the attributes: